Learning the meaning of each tarot card in the suit of pentacles. Other names for Pentacles in Tarot are Coins or Discs.

-These interpretations are based on the Rider Waite Tarot but also include relevant comments from other packs and commentators.
+The meaning of each tarot card of pentacles I have revealed here are based on the Rider Waite Tarot but also include relevant comments from other packs and commentators.
 The comments in italic are mine and from time to time I will expand on them.

 You will note that when reading Tarot cards, I almost always work on the positive of the card.
 The subject for whom the reading is being made will benefit more from being given positives tempered with warnings, than being given a serve of doom and gloom.